2000–01 Utah Jazz season

 The 2000–01 Utah Jazz season was the 27th season for the Utah Jazz in the National Basketball Association, and their 22nd season in Salt Lake City, Utah.
 After the retirement of Jeff Hornacek, the Jazz signed free agents Danny Manning, and John Starks, and acquired Donyell Marshall from the Golden State Warriors in an off-season four-team trade; the team also re-signed former Jazz forward David Benoit, and former Jazz guard John Crotty.

-The Jazz got off to a fast start by winning 16 of their first 20 games of the regular season, but struggled a bit down the stretch losing 9 of their next 13 games, and held a 32–15 record at the All-Star break.
-The team finished in second place in the Midwest Division with a 53–29 record, earned the fourth seed in the Western Conference, and qualified for the NBA playoffs for the eighteenth consecutive season.
-On a more positive note, the Jazz equaled the Los Angeles Lakers' record of sixteen consecutive winning seasons above .500, set between 1976–77 and 1991–92; the Jazz were ultimately to make it nineteen consecutive winning seasons before finishing with only 26 wins in 2004–05.
+With the addition of Marshall and Starks, the Jazz got off to a fast start by winning 16 of their first 20 games of the regular season.
+However, the team struggled a bit down the stretch losing 9 of their next 13 games, and held a 32–15 record at the All-Star break.
+The Jazz finished in second place in the Midwest Division with a 53–29 record, and earned the fourth seed in the Western Conference; the team qualified for the NBA playoffs for the 18th consecutive year.
+On a more positive note, the Jazz equaled the Los Angeles Lakers' record of sixteen consecutive winning seasons above .500 in winning percentage, set between 1976–77 and 1991–92; the Jazz were ultimately to make it nineteen consecutive winning seasons before finishing with only 26 wins in 2004–05.

 Karl Malone averaged 23.2 points, 8.3 rebounds and 4.5 assists per game, and was named to the All-NBA Third Team.
 In addition, Marshall averaged 13.6 points and 7.0 rebounds per game, while Bryon Russell contributed 12.0 points per game, John Stockton provided the team with 11.5 points, 8.7 assists and 1.6 steals per game, and Starks contributed 9.3 points per game.
 Off the bench, Manning contributed 7.4 points per game, while Jacque Vaughn provided with 6.1 points and 3.9 assists per game, Greg Ostertag provided with 4.5 points, 5.1 rebounds and 1.8 blocks per game, and starting center Olden Polynice averaged 5.3 points and 4.7 rebounds per game.